jan-ru/yr2_abstracts/highlighted_abstracts4pdf.md

 ## Abstract

 Business Process \hl{compliance} (BPC) means  ensuring that business processes are in accordance with relevant  \hl{compliance} requirements.
 Thus, BPC is an essential  part  of  both  business  process  management  (\hl{BPM})  and  \hl{compliance} management (CM).
-Digitization has also been referred  to as a ``digital revolution'' that describes  a technological  change  that  has  extended  to  many  organi- zational  areas  and  tasks,  including  \hl{compliance}.
+Digitization has also been referred  to as a “digital revolution” that describes  a technological  change  that  has  extended  to  many  organi- zational  areas  and  tasks,  including  \hl{compliance}.
 Current  efforts  to  digitize, e.g., by realizing  cyber-physical systems,  rely  on  the  automation  and  interoperability  of  systems.
 In order  for  CM  not  to  hamper  these efforts,  it  becomes  an  increasingly relevant issue  to  digitize  \hl{compliance} as well.
 The managerial perspective of \hl{compliance} comprises several phases, which together represent a CM life-cycle.
 Efforts to digitize \hl{compliance} require bundling interoperable BPC technologies, methods, and tools supporting this life-cycle in a consolidated manner.
 Several approaches addressing the field of BPC have already been developed and explored.
 Based on a systematic literature review, we examined these approaches in terms of their suitability for supporting the CM life-cycle phases in support of the digitization of \hl{compliance}.
 The results of our literature review show which CM life-cycle phases are supported by BPC approaches and which phases are the focus of research.
 Moreover, the results show that a purely sequential clustering, as specified in a CM life-cycle, is not always suitable for the bundling of BPC approaches in support of the digitization of \hl{compliance}.
 Consequently, we propose a novel, task-oriented clustering of BPC approaches that is particularly oriented toward interoperability.

 ## Keywords